BeatLeader/BeatSaber-Web-Replays/README.md

 difficulty - Easy, Normal, Hard, Expert, ExpertPlus playerID - player's Steam or Oculus ID (cerret in this case)

-To directly link to a seeked time, use the `?time` parameter in the URL (milliseconds, int, 0 to song duration):
+To directly link to a sought time, use the `?time` parameter in the URL (milliseconds, int, 0 to song duration):

 `https://www.replay.beatleader.xyz/?id=c32d&difficulty=ExpertPlus&playerID=76561198333869741&time=15000` - 15 sec